 Abstract: A lot of evidence abounds on the fall of meteorite in various parts of Nigeria from time immemorial.
 Some of these meteorite collected by scientists from the Centre for Basic Space Sciences, Nsukka, Nigeria were analyzed using atomic absorption spectrometer, petrographic microscope, bar magnet, and other facilities at the University of Nigeria Nsukka, and Center for Energy Research and Training (CERT), Ahmadu Bello University Zaria.
 In addition, some of these samples were also sent to Harvard Smithsonian Centre for Astrophysics, Cambridge, USA and the preliminary analysis indicated that these samples were ordinary earth crossing meteorite.
 In most of these historical meteorite falls in Nigeria, we have been unable to take accurate on-the-spot measurement of the impact craters created at the time of fall due to natural and man-made factors.
 This work seeks to determine a relationship between the size of a meteorite and that of the impact crater produced through simulation of meteorite falls in the laboratory.
-The result of this work will help us to determine the original/actual size of the impact crater produced through simulation and vice versa.
+The result of this work will help us to determine the original/actual size of the impact crater produced by any meteorite once the mass of the meteorite is known and vice versa.